Guy R. Brewer Boulevard buses: MTA takeover

+Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Guy R. Brewer Boulevard routes would have been replaced with a "high-density" limited-stop route, the QT13, and an "intra-borough" route, the QT19.
 Two "subway connector" routes would have also run on the corridor with a non-stop section on Guy R. Brewer Boulevard: the QT43, taking over part of the old Q85 to Rosedale, and the QT45, taking over part of the old Q114 to 147th Avenue.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
-As part of the new plan, the Q111 and Q114 will instead become "zone" routes with nonstop sections on Guy R. Brewer Boulevard, and the Peninsula Boulevard trips and the Q113 would be discontinued.
-Intermediate stops on Guy R. Brewer Boulevard would be served by a new route, the Q115.
+As part of the new plan, the Q111 and Q114 would instead become "rush" routes with nonstop sections on Guy R. Brewer Boulevard, stopping only at major intersections and transfer points, with a new Q115 route making local stops on the corridor.
+However, the Peninsula Boulevard Q111 trips and the Q113 would be discontinued.

+A final Queens bus-redesign plan was released in December 2023.
+The Q111 and Q114 would still become "rush" routes with limited-stop sections, and the new Q115 route would make local stops on the corridor, but the Q111's Peninsula Boulevard trips would be retained.

+On December 17, 2024, addendums to the final plan were released.
+Among these, the current Q113 route was retained but will directly serve the intersection of Guy R. Brewer Boulevard & Archer Avenue like the other route proposals on Brewer serving Jamaica.
+The Q114 had stop changes made and current frequencies retained, while the new Q115 also had stop changes made and will become a "Local" route.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+All four routes are part of Phase I, which began on June 29, 2025.